 RafflePress is the best online giveaway plugin for WordPress.
-It’s also been working to build a strong presence on Facebook, as the platform is a great way to increase pageviews for its blog.
+It’s also been working to build a strong presence on Facebook, as the platform is a great way to increase page views for its blog.

 And as a side bonus, they also get customer testimonials posted in the comments section of their posts:

-This is FREE social proof that helps other people either go to the RafflePress blog or head to their website to try the product.
+This is free social proof that helps other people either go to the RafflePress blog or head to their website to try the product.

-In the end, even something as simple as resharing blog posts on social media can be an excellent content marketing strategy as your business grows.
+Ultimately, even something as simple as resharing blog posts on social media can be an excellent content marketing strategy as your business grows.

 Our next content marketing example uses both publishing placements and social media to get the audience’s attention.